kubernetes-sigs/sig-storage-local-static-provisioner/docs/operations.md

 When you want to decommission the local volume, here is a possible workflow.

 1. Stop the pods that are using the volume
-2. Remove the local volume from the node (ie unmounting, pulling out the disk, etc)
+2. Remove the local volume from the node (ie unmounting, pulling out the disk, remove mount entries from /etc/fstab, etc)
 3. Delete the PVC
 4. The provisioner will try to cleanup the volume, but will fail since the volume no longer exists
 5. Manually delete the PV object